Sopater of Apamea

 Sopater of Apamea (Σώπατρος ὁ Ἀπαμεύς; died before 337 AD) was a distinguished sophist and Neoplatonist philosopher.

 Biography

 Sopater was a disciple of Iamblichus, after whose death (c.
 325 AD), he went to Constantinople, where he enjoyed the favour and personal friendship of Constantine I.

-The Suda lists that he wrote variety of works, including one On Providence, and another called People who have Undeserved Good or Bad Fortune.
+The Suda lists that he wrote a variety of works, including one On Providence, and another called People who have Undeserved Good or Bad Fortune.
 He is distinguished from another sophist of that name "Of Apamea ...
 (Or rather, of Alexandria)", who wrote epitomes of very many authors and probably also the Historical Extracts, of which Photius has preserved a summary, from which it appears that it contained a vast variety of fact and fiction, collected from a great number of authors.